sylvainhalle/PaperShell/Readme.md

 the `\begin{document}`.
 Therefore, switching between classes requires some amount of braindead, yet frustrating copy-pasting from existing files you have, which arguably becomes quite mind-numbing when you've been doing that once in a while for the past ten years.
+And sadly, tools like Overleaf do not allow you to easily switch templates once you've started writing.

 In this project, the paper's title, authors and institutions are written in a separate file called `authors.txt`: